Help Center/ Log Tank Service/ FAQs/ Consultation/ What Are the Advantages of LTS Compared with Self-built ELK Stack?

 Scenario 2:

-ES needs at least three ECSs (16 vCPUs, 64 GB memory, and 10 TB) as a typical configuration.
-Two Kafka replicas can store logs of the past 12 hours.
+Typically at least three ECSs (16 vCPUs, 64 GB memory, and 10 TB capacity) and two Kafka replicas are required for Elasticsearch to store logs of the past 12 hours.

 Category